MQL5 iBands Guide: Get Bollinger Bands Values with CopyBuffer

 PRICE_CLOSE

-This means Bollinger Bands based on closing prices.
+This creates Bollinger Bands based on closing prices.

 In an EA, you usually create the handle in OnInit().